 parents immigrated to the United States.
 Upon their arrival, the couple

-Rowley, Massachusetts.
+settled in Rowley, Massachusetts.
 By the age of seven Elizabeth was

 already described as a maid who worked in the Reverend Ezekiel Rogers house.